 4 – BYO Drink

-We find it difficult to pay over four dollars for a drink at a coke at a restaurant when we can buy the can for $0.50!
+We find it difficult to pay over five dollars for a drink at a coke at a restaurant when it’s so much cheaper at home!
 Often we will order water at a table service restaurant and bring our own flavoring (Crystal Light is our mix of choice!) or just enjoy a refreshing glass of ice water.
 At Quick-Service locations, in particular, we have a bottle of water handy for each member of our family and can add a powdered single of crystal light or you can ask for a cup of water for free!

 5 – Don’t Order that Side!